smapiot/piral/docs/introduction.md

 # Introduction

 Piral is a solution for frontend modularization, where the different modules can be developed independently without any binding to the host system.
 We call these modules *pilets*.
 We therefore refer to a pilet as a small module that lives inside a piral instance.
-Piral gives you a set of tools for developing your application using microfrontends.
+Piral gives you a set of tools for developing your application using [micro frontends](https://martinfowler.com/articles/micro-frontends.html).

 While the idea of smaller (independent) modules is not new the provided approach has some advantages (and - depending on the use-case - disadvantages) over, e.g., bundle splitting as its done in modern build systems.
 Actually, the given approach is not exclusive and can be used together with bundle splitting.